 Boston is a very large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 654,776 people and 206 constituent neighborhoods, Boston is the largest community in Massachusetts.
-Much of the housing stock in Boston was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 650,706 people and 206 associated neighborhoods, Boston is the largest community in Massachusetts.
+Boston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Also of interest is that Boston has more people living here who work in computers and math than 95% of the places in the US.